protocolbuffers/protocolbuffers.github.io/content/reference/ruby/ruby-generated.md

 raise unless int_repeatedfield.empty?
 ```

-For repeated fields that contain messages the constructor for
+For repeated fields that contain messages, the constructor for
-`Google::Protobuf::RepeatedField`, support a variant with three arguments:
+`Google::Protobuf::RepeatedField` supports a variant with three arguments:
 `:message`, the class of the submessage, and the values to set:

 ```ruby